airbnb/chronon/docs/source/Tiled_Architecture.md

 Say we have a high-tech Ice Cream shop and we want to create an ML model.
 We want to define features for:
 - Counting the number of ice cream cones a person has bought in the last 6 hours.
-- Keeping track of the last ice cream flavour a person had in the last 6 hours.
+- Keeping track of the last ice cream flavor a person had in the last 6 hours.

 A GroupBy might looks like this:
 ```python